 Executive Director: Ori Danieli

-Members of Technion Australia receive regular newsletters about its activities as well as FOCUS, the Technion quarterly news publication, are invited to exclusive functions to meet leading Technion academics and can volunteer to help broaden the reach of the Society.
+Members of Technion Australia receive regular newsletters about its activities, invitations to exclusive functions to meet leading Technion academics and alumni and can volunteer to help broaden the reach of the Society.

 Special tours focused on areas of interest are organised for members when they visit the Technion in Israel.